ParisCharitatos/1.200-Project/README.md

 # 1.200-Project
-Using a Reinforcement Learning Approach to Model an Unprotected Left Turn for Mixed Traffic Environment
+Using a Reinforcement Learning Approach to Model an Unprotected Left Turn in a Mixed Traffic Environment